Gender Identity Initiative

 Our Guiding Principles

-The work of the GII is guided by five important principles, drawn from a 2022 NASEM report entitled Measuring Sex, Gender Identity, and Sexual Orientation.
+The work of the GII is guided by six important principles, the first five of which were drawn from a 2022 NASEM report.
 These principles are:

 1. Inclusiveness: People deserve to count and be counted.